 If your child is aged 13 or over, they can post videos on YouTube, Twitch or Facebook Gaming of themselves playing video games and sharing game reviews, walkthroughs and tips.
 They can even stream their gaming live.
 They make money through advertising, brand sponsorships, subscriptions and viewer donations.

 Kids getting paid to play video games?
-It sounds like a dream, but video streaming has made it a very lucrative reality for many people.
+It sounds like a dream, but video streaming has made it a lucrative reality for many.
 As many as 18% of kids earn money through online gaming.
 Youngsters aged 13 and over can record themselves and upload to video-sharing sites like YouTube or stream live on platforms like Twitch.
 Streamers typically make money by displaying adverts, working with brands, selling subscriptions and viewer donations.

 Tutoring other people to play games is a great way to earn money as a kid.
 If your child is good at gaming, they can help other people brush up on their gaming skills by passing on their knowledge and skills.

-Tournaments
+8. Tournaments

 If kids think they're good enough at gaming, they could enter into gaming tournaments to earn cash prizes.
 These competitions have big sponsors, which can mean big prizes.
 But they need to keep in mind that they'll be up against some amazing gamers.